Security lighting: Planning considerations

-Security lighting to prevent intrusions may be counter-productive.
-Turning off lights halved the number of thefts and burglary in Övertorneå Sweden.

-A test in West Sussex UK showed that adding all-night lighting in some areas made people there feel safer, although crime rates increased 55% in those areas compared to control areas and to the county as a whole.

-In the early seventies, the public-school system in San Antonio, Texas, began leaving many of its school buildings, parking lots, and other property dark at night and found that the no-lights policy not only reduced energy costs but also dramatically cut vandalism.

-Bright, unshielded floodlights often prevent people from noticing criminal activity, and help criminals see what they are doing.

 While adequate lighting around a physical structure is deployed to reduce the risk of an intrusion, it is critical that the lighting be designed carefully as poorly arranged lighting can create glare which actually obstructs vision.
 Studies have shown that many criminals are aware of this effect and actively exploit it.
 The optimal design will also depend on whether the area will be watched directly by humans or by closed-circuit television, and on the location of the observers or cameras.

 Security lighting may be subject to vandalism, possibly to reduce its effectiveness for a subsequent intrusion attempt.
 Thus security lights should either be mounted very high, or else protected by wire mesh or tough polycarbonate shields.
 Other lamps may be completely recessed from view and access, with the light directed out through a light pipe or reflected from a polished aluminium or stainless steel mirror.
 For similar reasons high security installations may provide a stand-by power supply for their security lighting.